Robbery Under Arms (1957 film)

-Robbery Under Arms is a 1957 British Western film directed by Jack Lee and starring Peter Finch and Ronald Lewis.
-It is based on the 1888 Australian novel Robbery Under Arms by Thomas Alexander Browne who wrote under the pseudonym Rolf Boldrewood.
+Robbery Under Arms is a 1957 bushranger film directed by Jack Lee and starring Peter Finch, Ronald Lewis, Maureen Swanson and David McCallum.
+It is adapted by Alexander Baron, W. P. Lipscomb and Richard Mason from the 1888 novel of the same name by Thomas Alexander Browne (under the pen name "Rolf Boldrewood").

+Set in the bush and goldfields of Australia in the 1860s, the film follows members of the Marston family as they join the notorious bushranger gang of Captain Starlight.
+The novel, which is considered a classic of Australian colonial literature, had previously been adapted into a popular stage play and several silent films.

+The film was produced by Joseph Janni for The Rank Organisation and filmed on-location in Flinders Ranges, South Australia and New South Wales.
+It premiered in London on October 3, 1957, and was released in Australia on December 4.
+It has been called "a pointless misfire".

 Plot

 In 1865 Australia, the two Marston brothers, bold Dick and sensitive Jim, are drawn into a life of crime by their ex-convict father Ben and his friend, the famous cattle thief Captain Starlight.
 They help take some cattle their father and Starlight have stolen across the country to Adelaide, where they are sold, with Starlight impersonating an English gentleman claiming to own the rustled herd.

 The two brothers take their share of the money and go to Melbourne.
 On board ship, they meet the Morrison sisters: greedy Kate and nice Jean, who are romanced by Dick and Jim respectively.
 They read that Starlight has been arrested, and return home, where they and their father narrowly escape arrest.

 The brothers are then reunited with Starlight, who has left prison, and join him and some other men in robbing a coach, in which a trooper is shot and killed.
 Dick and Jim go to the gold fields to make enough money to escape to America.
 There, they are reunited with Kate, who is married but is still interested in Dick, and Jean, who Jim marries.

 Just as the brothers are about to leave to start a new life, Captain Starlight and his gang (including Ben Marston) arrive to rob the local bank.
 During the robbery, several people are killed by Starlight's gang (although not by Starlight), including a mother protecting child.
 Jim Marston is captured by locals and is about to be lynched, but is rescued by a trooper who comes to arrest him.
 Dick rescues Jim from the trooper, but is killed in the attempt.

 Jim hides out with Starlight and his father, but misses his wife too much and goes back to see her.
 Starlight and Ben Marston are killed in a shoot out with police.
 Jim Marston is arrested.